-Groups of plants and individual trees to be retained should be located on a plan map.
+Groups of plants and individual trees to be retained should be located on a plan map (see Figure PV-1).
 Limits of clearing should be planned outside the drip line of groups or individual trees to be saved.
-The clearing should never be closer than 5 feet to the trunk of a tree.

 Flagging or other appropriate means of marking the site of the groups of plants and individual trees to be retained should be required before construction begins Individual trees to be retained should be marked with a highly visible paint or surveyor's ribbon in a band circling the tree at a height visible to equipment operators.